Konstantin8105/gog/README.md

-	Lines     [][3]int // Lines store 2 index of Points and last for tag Arcs      [][4]int // Arcs store 3 index of Points and last for tag Triangles [][4]int // Triangles store 3 index of Points and last for tag/material }
+	Lines     [][3]int // Lines store 2 index of Points and last for tag Arcs      [][4]int // Arcs store 3 index of Points and last for tag Triangles [][4]int // Triangles store 3 index of Points and last for tag/material Quadrs    [][5]int // Rectanges store 4 index of Points and last for tag/material }
     Model of points, lines, arcs for prepare of triangulation